Genivia/ugrep/README.md

                   `glob' contains a `/', full pathnames  are  matched.
 Otherwise basenames are matched.
 When `glob' ends with a `/', directories are    matched,     same     as     --include-dir='glob'     and
                   --exclude-dir='glob'.
+A leading `/' matches the working direc- tory.
 This option may be repeated  and  may  be  combined  with options -M, -O and -t to expand the recursive search.

            --group-separator[=SEP]
                   Use SEP as a group separator for context options -A, -B, and -C.